Your staff are your

 Why password reuse is catastrophic.
 How to use a password manager.
 Setting up MFA correctly.
 What happens when credentials are stolen, and how to tell.

-Social Engineering & Vishing
+Manipulation & Vishing

 Recognising manipulation techniques.
 How to verify caller identity.
 Refusing unusual requests from apparent authority figures.
 Reporting suspicious contacts.